hCaptcha/react-hcaptcha/README.md

 #### Scripts

-* `npm run start` - will start the demo app with hot reload
+* `pnpm run start` - will start the demo app with hot reload
-* `npm run test` - will test the library: unit tests
+* `pnpm run test` - will test the library: unit tests
-* `npm run build` - will build the production version
+* `pnpm --filter @hcaptcha-react/lib run combile:build` - will build the production version

+#### Environment Variables for Development
+For developing react-hcaptcha itself, create a `.env` in the root directory. `.env.example` shows the variables that can be set.
+If this file is not present, build variables default to a production configuration.

 #### Publishing